janderland/janderland/posts/fql.md

 ### Data Elements

-In a FQL query, the directory, tuple, and value contain instances of data elements.
+In a FQL query, the directory, tuples, and value contain instances of data elements.
 FQL utilizes the same types of elements as the [tuple layer](https://github.com/apple/foundationdb/blob/main/design/tuple.md).